nibltech/demo/README.md

     [wsl2]
     kernelCommandLine = "sysctl.vm.max_map_count=262144"
     ```
     If using linux, use the instructions appropriate for the flavor of the OS.
-For example, in RHEL 9, edit the /etc/sysctl.conf file to add the following"
+For example, in RHEL 9, edit the /etc/sysctl.conf file to add the following:
    ```
    vm.max_map_count = 262144
    ```